koyelroy/youandmeshop/README.md

 # youandmeshop
-It's shopping cart practice project
+youandmeshop is a shopping cart project using angular 12, where you can see the product list and add remove the products from the wishlist